 Discover the story of Susan McPeak, co-founder of the McPeak-Sirois Group, who was diagnosed with metastatic breast cancer and beat statistics by participating in a clinical trial.

 Clinical research is one of the best means to fight breast cancer.

-Dr. André Robidoux, Surgical Oncologist at the Centre hospitalier de l’Université de Montréal and Chair of the Scientific Committee of the McPeak-Sirois Group, explains why.
+Dr. André Robidoux, Founding President of the Executive Scientific Committee of the McPeak-Sirois Group, explains why.

 How can I take part in a Clinical Trial?

 Taking part in a Clinical Trial is done on a voluntary basis.
 You should consider participating in a clinical trial as soon as you receive your diagnosis and before beginning your treatments.
 Once your treatments have started, your options for a clinical trial could be limited because of study entry criteria.

 If you have a recurrent cancer or a metastatic cancer, you could qualify for a clinical trial if your doctor considers initiating a new treatment or changing it.
 In any case, all clinical studies have strict inclusion and exclusion criteria and only your doctor (or the study doctor) can validate them.